Lemoncode/webpack-by-sample/README.md

 In this sample we are going to start working with es6 modules (import).

-We will start from sample _00 Intro/00 Boiler plate_ and add a new javascript that will hold a simple algorithm to calculate the average of an score array.
+We will start from sample _00 Intro/00 Boilerplate_ and add a new javascript that will hold a simple algorithm to calculate the average of an score array.

 We will use this javascript array into the main students.js file by importing